 Lemony Blueberry Muffins make a great grab-and-go breakfast or an afternoon snack with a cup of tea or coffee.
 There’s a hint of almond and lemon for a twist on this classic bakery favorite.

 Is there a better way to perk up a cold, wet dreary winter day than to bake a batch of Lemony Blueberry Muffins?
 I think not.
+But these Lemony Blueberry Muffins are great any time of year!

 While we’re on the topic of blueberries, let’s not forget that blueberries are good for you!
 How good?
 Really good.
 Blueberries are: